NobShen/tuvi/README.md

         docker run --rm -i --tty -v $PWD:/app composer create-project drupal/recommended-project my_site_name_dir --ignore-platform-reqs

+  Or you can use an image here:

+        docker run -i -t -p 80:80 ricardoamaro/drupal9

   You can verify that Drupal is installed by: curl

 - Another way to install Drupal on drupalVM: